 Creating a Think-Tac-Toe Grid:

 I create my grids using a spreadsheet application like Microsoft Excel.
 Manipulate the boxes to the size you need.
 I usually start with combining cells at the top for the title and a few underneath for instructions.
 Down the side, you can add headings for what each of the projects in the row pertain to.
 Fill in details of the available topics in each row, and add any other important information at the bottom.
 See the attached picture for an idea of what it should look like.
+It is possible to make similar tables using word processing software as well.

 Ideas for Projects